The term “hypertension” is the preferred word to describe high blood pressure, or blood pressure readings that consistently exceed 120/90 mm/Hg.

-Hypertension, or high blood pressure, is one of the most common health problems currently plaguing adults worldwide.
-Hypertension is characterized by the consistent elevation of blood pressure in the arteries and the symptoms that come along with increased blood pressure levels.
+Hypertension, or high blood pressure, is one of the most common health problems currently plaguing adults worldwide, according to the Centers for Disease Control and Prevention.
+Hypertension is characterized by consistently elevated blood pressure in the arteries and the symptoms that accompany increased blood pressure levels.

 The top number is called systolic pressure.

 - Systolic pressure is considered high if it consistently measures over 140.